 Savings accounts and cash ISAs

 You won’t earn any interest on Premium Bonds.

 The amount of money paid out in prizes per year is determined by the Annual Prize Fund Interest Rate.
-This is currently 1.40%, dropping to 1% from December 2020.
+This dropped to 1% in December 2020.

-This is technically the amount that each bond pays out.
-Premium Bond holders are hoping to earn a lot more, but the majority of them will earn less.
+This is technically the amount that each bond pays out, taking into account the odds of winning.
+Premium Bond holders will be hoping to earn a lot more, but the majority of them will earn less.